 Both DOs and MDs need an undergraduate degree, plus at least four years of medical school.
 DOs and MDS then need to complete typically 2-6 year internship/residency program, pass state licensing exams, and obtain continuing education to remain certified.
 Like MDs, DOs can specialize in particular areas of medicine.

-Osteopathic schools tend to emphasize primary care training, so more than half of the osteopaths in practice are in the fields of pediatrics, obstetrics/gynecology and internal medicine.
+Osteopathic medical schools tend to emphasize primary care training, so more than half of the osteopathic physicians in practice are in the fields of pediatrics, obstetrics/gynecology and internal medicine.

-Some osteopaths function primarily in a conventional capacity, offering traditional diagnosis and treatment.
+Some osteopathic physicians function primarily in a conventional capacity, offering traditional diagnosis and treatment.
 Others incorporate more of the hands-on osteopathic approaches, using the cranial and musculoskeletal systems to help restore balance and relieve neurological, respiratory, digestive, and other symptoms.

 According to the American Academy of Osteopathy, there are currently more than 41,000 osteopathic physicians practicing in the U.S. -- approximately 5% of the total number of physicians in the U.S. Each year, 100 million patient visits are made to DOs.